Ms Dee Twiddy

 This email address is being protected from spambots.
 You need JavaScript enabled to view it. |

-I started my journey with FABI in the final year of my undergrad in the CTHB Mentorship Programme.
-The following year, I complete my BSc Honours in Microbiology under the guidance of Dr. Gerda Fourie researching the potential impact the dominant fungal symbiont (Fusarium euwallaceae) of a newly invasive beetle, the Polyphagous Shothole Borer (PSHB), may have on macadamia in South Africa.
+I started my journey with FABI in the final year of my undergrad in the CPHB Mentorship Program.
+The following year, I complete my BSc Honours in Microbiology under the guidance of Dr. Gerda Fourie researching the potential impact the dominant fungal symbiont (Fusarium euwallaceae) of the invasive beetle, the Polyphagous Shothole Borer (PSHB), may have on macadamia in South Africa.

-The numerous research opportunities that can make a notable impact on the industry as well as the willingness and enthusiam of many macadamia growers to trial and embrace research as a starting point for alternative mangement strategies are just a few reasons I am incredibly grateful to be a young researcher in this field here in South Africa.
+The wealth of opportunities to contribute to the industry and the enthusiasm of many macadamia growers to engage with research are only two of the reasons I am incredibly grateful to be a young researcher here in South Africa.

 My Galeries